 In order to reduce the data load on the DAQ a feature called trigger window is implemented.
-With this feature the user can define the interested time interval and filter the hits occurred in this time interval.
+With this feature the user can define the time interval of interest and filter the hits that occurred in this time interval.
 An illustration of the trigger window feature is shown in Figure 12.
-The trigger window is relative to the rising edge of the reference time at the TRIGGER_INP1 (see Figure 1) with the granularity of 5 ns.
-The Pre-Trigger Window and Post-Trigger Window widths can be set via slow control (Table 13).
+The trigger window is relative to the rising edge of the reference time at the TRIGGER\IN (see Table 27) with the granularity of 5 ns.
+The Pre-Trigger Window and Post-Trigger Window widths can be set via slow control (Table 13, Registers TriggerWindowBefore and TriggerWindowAfter).